wjun0830/CGDETR/README.md

 }
 ```

-## Contributors and Contact
+## ☎️ Contributors and Contact
-If there are any questions, feel free to contact with the authors: WonJun Moon (wjun0830@gmail.com), Sangeek Hyun (hse1032@gmail.com), and SuBeen Lee (leesb7426@gmail.com)
+If there are any questions, feel free to contact the authors: WonJun Moon (wjun0830@gmail.com), Sangeek Hyun (hse1032@gmail.com), and SuBeen Lee (leesb7426@gmail.com)

-## LICENSE
+## ☑️ LICENSE
-The annotation files and many parts of the implementations are borrowed [Moment-DETR](https://github.com/jayleicn/moment_detr) and [QD-DETR](https://github.com/wjun0830/QD-DETR).
+The annotation files and many parts of the implementations are borrowed from [Moment-DETR](https://github.com/jayleicn/moment_detr) and [QD-DETR](https://github.com/wjun0830/QD-DETR).
 Our codes are under [MIT](https://opensource.org/licenses/MIT) license.